Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

   - Type: string
   - Description: The temperature can be specified in units such as K, °C, or °F.

+- __calibration_pH_electrode__
+  - Type: string
+  - Description: Usually, a pH electrode is calibrated in dilute aqueous solution using standard buffers at 20-25 °C. If the conditions in the reaction mixture differ from this, it should be specified.                      (__if_applicable__)

 <hr>

 - __special_treament__